 The exact manner in which group sessions are conducted is largely dependent on the goals of the group, their regionally specific teachings, and the technique of the therapist or teacher.
 Some teachers/therapists may allow more free-style dialogue, where every member of the group can join in where he or she sees fit.
 Other teachers/therapists may instead, have a specific plan in place for each session that could include practicing new skills with other members.
 While others may incorporate culturally specific therapies such as dancing or singing.

-Studies have shown that group therapy, especially for Indigenous people, can be a very effective treatment for depression, addiction recovery, and other forms of traumatic stress.
+Studies have shown that Indigenous group therapy can be a very effective treatment for depression, addiction recovery, and other forms of traumatic stress.
 For indigenous people, having access to inclusive, effective, and culturally safe rehabilitation and treatment programs is vital to achieve and maintain stable recovery from substance and alcohol abuse.